Further Extensions of Sury's Identity: Introduction

 Marques \cite{Marques} used a quick induction argument to produce a slightly more complicated version of equation (\ref{e.Sury}) with $3^i$ instead of $2^i$, giving us

 and a clever rearrangement of sums by Edgar \cite{Edgar} produced the more general equation

 We note that Edgar's equation (\ref{e.Edgar}) will easily give us Sury's equation (\ref{e.Sury}) when $t=2$, and Marques' equation (\ref{e.Marques}) when $t=3$.
 It is a rather pleasant challenge to show that it also gives Martinjak's equation (\ref{e1}) when $t=-1/2$.
+For two different methods of proving equation (\ref{e.Edgar}), with colorful tilings and with generating functions, see Martinjack and Prodinger \cite{MP}.